JoeKarlsson/bechdel-test/README.md

 ### `postinstall`

-Used for cleaning up webpack build on Heroku.
+Used for cleaning up Webpack build on Heroku.

 ## Contributing